Next Back Home

 Bloody Mary comic Soap Sliver comic

 Rejection and Oversensitivity: When I was a teenager, I sent a batch of comics to The New Yorker.
 I received a short handwritten note that simply read: “Too few comics to critique.”
 I am not sure why I never followed up on that.
 I have never handled criticism or rejection well, even when it was less critical than I imagined.
 Early in the production of Blender Kitty, I sent strips to King Features Syndicate.
-Here I received a handwritten letter.
+Here a handwritten letter was received.
 The writer was also not discouraging, but told me my strip was “too alternative” for syndication, and suggested I approach alternative newsweeklies.

 Choke horse comic